gratefullee/CustomerComplaint/README.md

 # customer_complaint

-For this project, by using a public consumer complaint database(https://www.consumerfinance.gov/data-research/consumer-complaints/), I analyzed the pattern of the complaints and trained a machine learning model to classify each complaint’s topic.
+For this project, by using [a public consumer complaint database](https://www.consumerfinance.gov/data-research/consumer-complaints/), I analyzed the pattern of the complaints and trained a machine learning model to classify each complaint’s topic.

 ## Dataset
 2.1M cases (rows)